msg-systems/datatransfer/Documentation/Content/DataSourceHelpTutorials.md

 ### Oracle
 Oracle is a relational database system from Oracle.
 DataTransfer is fully supported for batch commands ([@targetMaxBatchSize](TransferJob.md#Batch-size)) syncs ([@sync](TransferHob.md#Synchronizing)) and so on, except merges([@merge](TransferHob.md#Merging)).
-Merges can still be used via [post statements](TransferJob.md#Pre-and-post-SQL-statements) in native MySQL SQL.
+Merges can still be used via [post statements](TransferJob.md#Pre-and-post-SQL-statements) in native Oracle SQL.
 Native ado driver name in .Net 4 is "System.Data.OracleClient".
 "System.Data.OleDb" is possible as well, if ODAC is installed.
 Newer drivers are available at oracle, but using new driver names and dlls, which have to be referenced in dataTransfer first.